If you’re looking to start a vegan food truck and need some menu inspiration then look no further…

 – Vegan cheese, tomato, spinach, olives

 Middle Eastern food is another personal favorite of mine and for anyone looking for a vegan option, falafels are always a good choice.

 A lot of people are familiar with this type of food so it shouldn’t be a case of a hard sell.

 12. Vegan ice cream

 There are a few vegan ice cream food trucks opening in my home town which seem to get pretty busy.

 Booja Booja springs to mind who are now supplying supermarkets.

 There are two ways you can sell vegan ice cream from a food truck.
-Either make your own or sell someones else’s product (like vegan cheese and burgers).
+Either make your own or sell someone else’s product (like vegan cheese and burgers).

 If you go for the latter make sure it’s high quality.

 13. Vegan Thai

-Spicy and delicious there is plenty of vegan options to serve your hungry customers when it comes to Thai food.
+Spicy and delicious there are plenty of vegan options to serve your hungry customers when it comes to Thai food.